TSLAT Live Events for 2020

 - May 11, 2020 | 9 am – 4pm

 - ONLINE - http://bit.ly/socialemotionale...

 - IN PERSON at ESC Region 14 (Abilene) - http://bit.ly/socialemotionalF...

-Research into the nueroscience of interpersonal engagement suggests that social-emotional enagement is a "fuel" for learning.
-Supportive learning environments foster the engagement of all students including those with autism.
+Research into the of interpersonal engagement suggests that social-emotional is a "fuel" for learning.
+Supportive learning environments foster the engagement of all those with autism.
 When school communities gain knowledge of a social and emotional scope and sequence of skills and how to facilitate investment, independence and initiation within classroom lessons, we create a positive school climate that is focused on the success of every student.
-The Social-Emotional Engagement – Knowledge and Skills (SEE-KS) program will be shared as a framework for fostering social emotional engagement, presenting information in multiple ways, and promoting student participation and relationships.
+The Social-Emotional Engagement – Knowledge and Skills (SEE-KS) program will be shared as a framework for fostering engagement, presenting information in multiple ways, and promoting student participation and relationships.
 Creating a classroom setting and lesson plans with these elements creates a more desirable and predictable environment for our students to learn.
-Participants will be able to take away strategies for measuring student engagement, designing instruction to enhance engagement, and building capacity through teacher-to-teacher mentorship.
+Participants will be able to take away strategies for measuring student engagement, designing instruction to enhance engagement, and building capacity through teacher-to-teacher

 As a result of this activity, the participant will be able to…

 - Identify at least two implications of social neuroscience that impact how we deliver services in an effective manner.

 - Identify three domains of essential instructional strategies that promote active student engagement and positive outcomes.